gchq/sleeper/docs/usage/properties/instance/user/table_property_defaults.md

-## Table Property Defaults - User Defined
+## Instance Properties - Table Property Defaults - User Defined

 The following instance properties relate to default values used by table properties.